Automattic/kue/Readme.md

 ## Parallel Processing With Cluster

- The example below shows how you may use [Cluster](http://learnboost.github.com/cluster) to spread the job processing load across CPUs.
-By default cluster will create one worker per CPU, however you can specify this number via `.set('workers', N)`.
+ The example below shows how you may use [Cluster](http://nodejs.org/api/cluster.html) to spread the job processing load across CPUs.
+Please see [Cluster module's documentation](http://nodejs.org/api/cluster.html) for more detailed examples on using it.

  When cluster `.isMaster` the file is being executed in context of the master process, in which case you may perform tasks that you only want once, such as starting the web app bundled with Kue.
 The logic in the `else` block is executed _per worker_.